Click Here To Join Our Telegram Channel for FREE daily tutorials!

 If your ferment tastes quite acidic or pleasant to you and you are ready to bottle your vinegar, simply strain the vinegar from the mother.
 You can either use an unbleached paper coffee filter or some cheesecloth to filter out any floating pieces or impurities.
 If the vinegar highly acidic and you find it almost too potent you can simply add some spring or filtered water to mellow the acidity.

-After you strain your vinegar you now posses your very own, homemade RAW apple cider vinegar with all of the flavor and natural health benefits.
-You will want to keep it sealed or corked in a jar or bottle and out of sunlight (just like your oils and store bought vinegar).
-Traditionally, after vinegar has been strained (and pasteurized if desired) it is sealed into containers and allowed to develop for 2 more weeks.
+After you strain your vinegar you now possess your very own, homemade RAW apple cider vinegar with all of the flavor and natural health benefits.
+You will want to keep it sealed or corked in a jar or bottle and out of sunlight (just like your oils and store-bought vinegar).
+Traditionally, after vinegar has been strained (and pasteurized if desired) it is sealed in containers and allowed to develop for 2 more weeks.
 This time allows the acid to mellow and flavors to develop.

 Pasteurizing (very optional)